-Together with Catholic Social Services Australia, Catholic Social Services Victoria has hosted a number of national conferences over the years, which provide a gathering space for participants from across Australia, New Zealand and the Pacific, to get up to date with the latest issues affecting our sector nationally, to strengthen relationships and working partnerships, and to be inspired and challenged by leaders in the sector.
+Together with Catholic Social Services Australia, Catholic Social Services Victoria has hosted a number of national conferences over the years, which provide a gathering space for participants from across Australia, New Zealand and the Pacific, to get up to date with the latest issues affecting our sector nationally, to strengthen relationships and working partnerships, and to be inspired and challenged by leaders in our areas of work.

-Each conference has focussed on a different theme with guest speakers challenging and information participants through a range of keynotes, panel discussion and intensive workshops.
-Following each conference, a detailed book is published in order to capture the key messages, themes and learning from the conference.
+Each conference has focussed on a different theme with guest speakers challenging and informing participants through a range of keynotes, panel discussion and intensive workshops.
+Following each conference, a detailed book has been published in order to capture the key messages, themes and learning from the conference.
 This is an invaluable resource for every Catholic social services organisation, including those working in education, health and parish settings.

 “We need to dream of an engaged, vibrant and relevant church that is reflected not just in its outreach, but more importantly, in its manner, disposition and basic humanity. … Only a heart-driven church will have any chance of relating beyond its increasingly narrowing base.
 Only a church that walks along with victims, and risks becoming a victim, with them, can resonate the spirit of Jesus and the dream of the Gospel.”Francis Sullivan, Chair of Catholic Social Services Australia, speaking at the 2020 national Catholic social service conference

 2024 Commons, Commonality, Common Good